Probing Majorana bound states via a pn-junction containing a quantum dot: Fano factor and correlation function

 \section{Fano factor and $g^{(2)}$ correlation function}

-To calculate the Fano factor \cite{Fano1947}, we use a generalized master equation approach \cite{Flindt_2004,KaiserKohler,Dominguez2010} derived for charge transport through QDs.
+To calculate the Fano factor \cite{Fano1947}, we use a generalized master equation approach \cite{Flindt_2004,Kaiser2007,Dominguez2010} derived for charge transport through QDs.
 The Fano factor is defined as $F=S/e I$ with the elementary charge $e$, the average current $I$ and the zero-frequency current noise $S$. $F$ gives a measure of whether a system compared to a Poisson process ($F=1$) is in the sub-Poissonian ($F<1$) or super-Poissonian regime ($F>1$).
 In our setup, the holes flow from the hole reservoir onto the QD via the hole refilling rate $\Gamma_{h}$ and recombine with an electron to a photon by recombination rates $W^P_{\ket{\psi_f}\leftarrow\ket{\psi_i}}$ defined in Eq.~\eqref{eq:changerate}.
 In the stationary limit, the number of holes tunneled from the hole reservoir onto the QD is equal to the number of holes that left the QD via photon emission (i.e. $(d/dt) \langle n_{h\sigma}\rangle=0$).
 Since each emitted photon also annihilates an electron in the QD, the average current of holes tunneling onto the QD equals that of the electrons leaving the QD (with opposite sign) so that a current $I$ through the QD can be defined, see Fig.~\ref{fig:hole_current}.
 In the following, we focus on the contribution to the current where holes leave the QD via photon emission.
 In this sense, the charge current $I$ can be understood as an emission intensity of photons with $\sum_PI_P=I/e$, introduced in Eq.~\eqref{eq:total_int}.

 We use the approach and notation according to \cite{Flindt_2004}.
 To find the contributions to the current of interest, we decompose the Liouvillian as $\mathcal{L}=\mathcal{L}_0+\mathcal{J}$, where the jump superoperator $\mathcal{J}$ describes incoherent transitions between the system and the photon reservoir, whereas $\mathcal{L}_0$ includes all remaining processes.
 The Liouvillian for the full model can be deduced from the full master equation in Eq.~\eqref{eq:MG} according to $\dot\rho(\tau)=\mathcal{L}\rho(\tau)$, where $\rho(\tau)$ is the vector of all matrix elements $\rho_{\ket{\psi}}(\tau)$ of the reduced density matrix.
 Therefore, the master equation can be written as